Skip to Content

 How they formed

-Yes, Ireland was once a desert!
-When you visit this stunning area, the layers in the rock that have built up over such an incomprehensibly long period are clear to see.
+When you visit the area, the layers in the rock that have built up over such an incomprehensibly long period are clear to see.

-The colour of the rock at the Kerry Cliffs is itself unique, changing with the light and the seasons.
-The Atlantic Ocean has bashed away on the rock for many millions of years and this has lent the Kerry Cliffs a special character that is tied intrinsically to the adjacent sea.
+The colour of the rock at the Kerry Cliffs is in itself unique, changing with the light and the seasons.

 Things to do near the Portmagee Cliffs